![]() Amsterdam to Bruges by train - with a coffee or beer at a cathedral of a station: Antwerp Central... |

 -

-Trains run from Bruges to Antwerp every half hour.
-One departure per hour involves a 7-minute change at Ghent, the other one is direct from Bruges to Antwerp with no changes.
+Trains run from Bruges to Antwerp twice each hour.
+One departure per hour is direct from Bruges to Antwerp with no changes, the other involves a 7-minute change at Ghent.

-Journey planners such as the one at www.nsinternational.nl always suggest the fastest connection, so they tell you to take an IC train from Bruges to Ghent, make a rushed 7 minute connection onto another IC from Ghent to Antwerp then make another tight 7 minute connection onto a Thalys to Amsterdam Centraal.
+Journey planners always suggest the fastest connection, so tell you to take an IC train from Bruges to Ghent, make a rushed 7 minute connection onto an IC to Antwerp then make another tight 7 minute connection onto a Eurostar (formerly Thalys) to Amsterdam Centraal.
 Fastest isn't always best.
 Wouldn't you prefer just one change of train and an unhurried connection?

-The Thalys to Amsterdam leaves from platform 22 on the lowest level, reached down escalators or lifts.
-See photos of Antwerp station below.
+The Eurostar (formerly Thalys) to Amsterdam leaves from platform 22 on the lowest level, down escalators or lifts.
+See the photos below.

 Sound good?
 This is a variation of Option 1 which I'm calling Option 5.
-But it's not rocket science!
+Not rocket science!

 -

 Book this journey at www.nsinternational.nl.
-Buy a ticket for a 2-change option via Ghent & Antwerp marked IC, Thalys.
+Buy a ticket for a 2-change option via Ghent & Antwerp marked IC > IC > Eurostar.

-On the Antwerp to Amsterdam section the ticket is only good for the specific Thalys you book, and you'll get reserved seats for this.
-But from Bruges to Antwerp it's an open ticket good for any IC train that day, not just for the 2-train combo you appear to have booked.
+On the Antwerp to Amsterdam section the ticket is only good for the specific Eurostar (formerly Thalys) you book and you'll get reserved seats.
+From Bruges to Antwerp it's an open ticket good for any IC train that day, not just for the 2-train combo you appear to have booked.

 Simply look up the times of an earlier direct Bruges-Antwerp IC train using www.nsinternational.nl and take that instead!
 No reservation necessary or possible, just hop on your chosen departure and sit where you like.